Home » Breakfast » Cinnamon Brioche French Toast

 Dip the bread just long enough to coat it without becoming mushy.

-• Cook on Medium Heat: Use medium heat to ensure the toast cooks evenly, developing a golden crust without burning.
+• Cook on Medium Heat: Use medium heat to ensure the center cooks through without burning the outside too quickly.

 • Butter the Pan Generously: Melted butter adds flavor and prevents sticking, but don’t let it brown too much before adding the bread.